 An annual audit is a statutory requirement for all listed and large companies.
 The purpose of the audit is to provide assurance to shareholders that the financial statements give a true and fair view of the company.
 Good audit, though, doesn’t just protect shareholders, but also employees, pensioners, suppliers, customers and the wider community.
 At the broadest level, it serves the public interest by underpinning transparency and integrity in business.

 Momentum for reform has gathered pace.
-Several strands of work are discussed in this briefing.
+The following strands of work are discussed in this briefing:

 - Measures by the Competition and Markets Authority (CMA) to increase competition and focus competition on quality rather than price.